wso2/identity-apps/.changeset/add-missing-learn-more-links.md

 Provider pages already rendered a `DocumentationLink`, but the `develop.emailProviders.learnMore` and `develop.smsProviders.learnMore` keys they read were absent from the documentation link config, so the link resolved to `undefined` and never rendered.

+The two governance connector descriptions touched here (Alternative Login Identifiers and Admin Initiated Password Reset) also move from hardcoded English to `governanceConnectors` i18n keys.